-This type of load balancing uses integrated monitoring checks, like Round Robin with Failover, but also accounts for the round trip time (RTT) of the systems in your load balancing configuration.
-You can configure your pools to only send traffic to the fastest responding system or systems in your pool.
+ITO, Internet Traffic Optimization, uses integrated monitoring checks, just like Round Robin with Failover, but it can also account for the round trip time (RTT) of the systems in your load balancing configuration.

-Latency load balancing is ideal for multi-vendor configurations like multi-CDN or multi-cloud.
+Latency load balancing is ideal for multi-vendor configurations like multi-CDN, multi-DDoS, or multi-cloud.

 Keep in mind...
 Latency load balancing is configured by region, so you want to have multiple resources in whichever region you are using this feature.